msk-access/nucleo_qc/docs/README.md

 \(2\) Run just `access_qc.cwl`.
 This option just combines the two steps from the first option into one workflow.
 This workflow can

 {% hint style="warning" %}
-**Note:** Including more than 50 samples in the MultiQC report will cause some figures to lose interactivity.
+**Warning:** Including more than 50 samples in the MultiQC report will cause some figures to lose interactivity.
 Including more than a few hundreds samples may cause MultiQC to fail.
 {% endhint %}